Strobesstrobes

 What is mobile application penetration testing?

-It is an authorized security assessment of an iOS or Android app that attacks the client binary, on-device data storage, and the backend APIs it calls.
-Testers decompile the app, intercept its traffic, and instrument it at runtime to find vulnerabilities, then report them with CVSS scores mapped to OWASP MASVS controls.
+It is an authorized security assessment of an iOS or Android app that attacks the client binary, on-device storage, and the backend APIs it calls.
+Testers decompile the app, dump its private storage, intercept its traffic, and instrument it at runtime, then report each issue with a CVSS score mapped to an OWASP MASVS control.

 Do you need a jailbroken or rooted device?

 For thorough dynamic analysis, yes.
-Root on Android (via Magisk) or a jailbreak on iOS lets you run Frida server, read protected app directories, and bypass pinning.
-Some checks can run on non-rooted devices using re-signed debug builds or patched APKs, but resilience and storage testing are far easier with elevated access.
+Root on Android (via Magisk) or a jailbreak on iOS lets you run frida-server, read protected app directories with run-as, and bypass pinning.
+Some checks run on non-rooted devices using re-signed debug builds or patched APKs, but storage and resilience testing are far easier with elevated access.

 What is the difference between OWASP MASVS and MASTG?

-MASVS (Mobile Application Security Verification Standard) defines the security requirements, the what, grouped into Storage, Crypto, Auth, Network, Platform, Code, and Resilience.
-MASTG (Mobile Application Security Testing Guide) is the how, providing concrete test cases and tool walkthroughs to verify each MASVS control.
+MASVS (Mobile Application Security Verification Standard) defines the requirements, the what, grouped into Storage, Crypto, Auth, Network, Platform, Code, and Resilience.
+MASTG (Mobile Application Security Testing Guide) is the how, with concrete test cases and tool walkthroughs, each carrying a stable ID like MASTG-TEST-0001 so a finding can cite the exact procedure used.

 Sources and references